-[An incredibly long, rambling, and probably flat-out boring meditation on the Broadway show An American in Paris.]1)Some movie adaptation context: On the Town (1949), a ridiculous and frothy Gene Kelly musical based on a 1944 Broadway show, was revived at the Lyric Theatre in 2014, and Gigi (1958), directed by Vincente Minnelli and also starring Leslie Caron, was adapted for Broadway in the 1970s and briefly revived in 2015.
-Of the three, An American in Paris has met with the most success.
+[An incredibly long, rambling, and probably flat-out boring meditation on the Broadway show An American in Paris.]Some movie adaptation context: On the Town (1949), a ridiculous and frothy Gene Kelly musical based on a 1944 Broadway show, was revived at the Lyric Theatre in 2014, and Gigi (1958), directed by … Continue reading

 “Well see, the thing is, I thought your son was a lady,” says Sir Launcelot.
 “I can understand that,” replies the king.